Table of Contents

 As stated above, the square footage of access point coverage can be measured based on frequency and environment, but with the newer wIPS modes, other factors also contribute to wIPS access point density recommendations.
 All access point modes can monitor the same distance, but due to the reasons below, it is recommended to deploy each mode with a different density.

 An integrated wIPS deployment is a system design in which non-wIPS Mode Access Points and wIPS Mode Access Points are intermixed on the same controller(s) and managed by the same Prime Infrastructure.
-This can be any combination of local mode, flex connect mode, enhanced local mode, monitor mode, and 3600 series Access points with the WSSI module.
+This can be any combination of local mode, flex connect mode, local mode with wIPS, monitor mode, and 3600 series Access points with the WSM module.
 Overlaying wIPS protection and data shares many of the components including controllers and Prime Infrastructure thus reducing duplicate infrastructure costs.